Shopify/js-buy-sdk/docs/examples/index.md

 }
 ```

-When a product variant is added to, or removed from, the cart, the `addVariantToCart` function handles a series of things.
+In our example application when a product variant is added to the cart, the [addVariantToCart](https://github.com/Shopify/js-buy-sdk/blob/master/examples/cart/index.js#L312) function handles a series of things.
 First, it updates the cart model.
 It then uses the line items in the cart to build the required markup to display the cart items in the DOM.

 ```js
 ...